Originally published 5 January 2022, last updated 29 October 2022

 Other Specs and Features

-The PG27AQN has 1x DisplayPort 1.4 and 3x HDMI 2.0 ports.
+The PG27AQN has 1x DisplayPort 1.4 with DSC and 3x HDMI 2.0 ports.
 A cable management channel built into the stand lets you tuck cords out of sight.
-And an integrated USB hub makes it easy to connect your favourite peripherals to your PC while keeping your desk surface tidy.
+And an integrated 2x USB port hub makes it easy to connect your favourite peripherals to your PC while keeping your desk surface tidy.
+There’s also a headphone connection included.

 Stay up to date